Law guide: Landlords

 • Smoke alarms are fitted on each floor of the property

-• A fire blanket is provided in the kitchen
+• A fire blanket is provided in each kitchen

 Higher standards apply to larger properties and HMOs where the risk of fire is greater.
 Extra fire safety measures must be put in place, such as multiple fire extinguishers (or a sprinkler system), fire blankets, fire alarms and fire escape routes.